 In contrast, accelerated electrons lose energy rapidly when they scatter stellar photons, producing GeV photons; they are in the fast-cooling regime.
-Therefore, the scattering takes place mostly in the acceleration regime.
-Given the boosting due to the jet bulk motion, this causes the jet emission to dominate \citep{Dmytriiev24}.
-This can explain the peak phase of the GeV-photon orbital modulation being on the opposite side of the superior conjunction from that of the PeV photons.
+Therefore, scattering occurs mostly in the acceleration regime.
+Given the boosting due to the jet's bulk motion, the jet emission dominates \citep{Dmytriiev24}.
+This can explain why the peak phase of the GeV-photon orbital modulation occurs on the opposite side of superior conjunction from that of the PeV photons.
 On the other hand, the GeV and PeV sources must be spatially separated, as follows from the upper limit on the magnetic field strength in the former being much lower than the lower limit on $B$ in the latter (Section \ref{regions}), as pointed out by \citet{Zhang26}.

-In our calculations of the spatially dependent rate of photopion production, we have taken into account details of the photon field around the WR donor star's hydrostatic core.
+In our calculations of the spatially dependent photopion production rate, we have taken into account details of the photon field around the WR donor star's hydrostatic core.
 The wind is optically thick, which causes a diffusive enhancement of its temperature below the photospheric radius.
 This results in a relatively complex radial temperature dependence.
-We stress that the commonly used parameters $R_*$ and $T_*$ correspond to the effective temperature at the hydrostatic core, i.e., the temperature the star would have in the absence of the wind.
-The actual radiation temperatures outside and inside the optically thick wind are substantially lower and higher than $T_*$, respectively, which we have taken into account.
-However, we stress an uncertainty in the actual values of $T_*$ and $R_*$, with different combinations of them producing the same observed spectrum \citep{Koljonen17}.
+We stress that the commonly used parameters $R_*$ and $T_*$ correspond to the effective temperature of the hydrostatic core, i.e., the temperature the star would have in the absence of the wind.
+The actual radiation temperatures outside and inside the optically thick wind are substantially lower and higher than $T_*$, respectively, and we have taken this into account.
+Furthermore, we note an uncertainty in the actual values of $T_*$ and $R_*$, with different combinations of them producing the same observed spectrum \citep{Koljonen17}.

-Furthermore, a major caveat affecting the accuracy of our formalism concerns the structure of the stellar photon field and the wind.
+Another major caveat affecting the accuracy of our formalism concerns the structure of the stellar photon field and the wind.
 We used a model of an isolated WR star.
-In reality, the stellar wind will be gravitationally focused toward the compact object, and it will also be ionized by the X-ray source.
-As shown in the WR model we used, the wind of Cyg X-3 strongly overflows the Roche lobe of its WR star, while the recent model of \citet{White26} postulates even a standard Roche lobe overflow through the L1 point.
-Those modifications will increase the wind density in the equatorial plane, which, in turn, will increase the rate of pion production by relativistic hadrons on He nuclei in the wind.
+In reality, the stellar wind will be gravitationally focused toward the compact object and ionized by the X-ray source.
+As shown in the WR model we used, the wind of Cyg X-3 strongly overflows the Roche lobe of its WR star, whereas the recent model of \citet{White26} postulates even standard Roche lobe overflow through the L1 point.
+These modifications will increase the wind density in the equatorial plane, thereby increasing the rate of pion production by relativistic hadrons on He nuclei in the wind.